Nikhil-Bansal19/MLE-NanoDegree/README.md

 ![image](https://github.com/Nikhil-Bansal19/MLE-NanoDegree/assets/47290347/dc5e5c13-f563-44cf-85e3-108ee2af82f6)

 ### Dataset
-The dataset was programmatically (using the train.py script) downloaded from the web, split into train and test sets using Sckit-learn train_test_split utility
+The dataset was programmatically (using the train.py script) downloaded from the web, split into train and test sets using Sckit-learn train_test_split utility.
+The Bank Marketing dataset from UCI ML Repository, contains demographic data of bank clients and their responses (Yes or No) to direct phone marketing campaigns of direct term deposit products.
+The classification goal is to predict if the client will subscribe a term deposit.
+Therefore the input variables are columns representing client demographics ( and the output variable is the y column representing has the client subscribed to a term deposit (binary Yes or No).

 ### Benefits of the parameter sampler chosen
 The random parameter sampler for HyperDrive supports discrete and continuous hyperparameters, as well as early termination of low-performance runs.
 It is simple to use, eliminates bias and increases the accuracy of the model.